telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

 >caution  **Prerequisite**
 >In order to have the Telerik® UI for ASP.NET AJAX running, you will need to have ASP.NET Web Forms installed on your development/production machine.
 ASP.NET Web Forms is available in the .NET 4.x+ installations.

+## Add the Telerik Private NuGet Feed to Your System

+The following video explains how you can add the Telerik NuGet feed.
+If you prefer to do this yourself, follow the rest of this article.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/c3m_BLMXNDk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Telerik NuGet Feed in Visual Studio